NXPHoverGames/GitBook-AIM/sample-world-grand-finale.md

 # Sample World For Grand Finale Round

+## Updated Obstacles

+Participants must download new and updated obstacles that will be used in the grand finale rounds from the given zip file:

+{% file src=".gitbook/assets/obstacles_updated.zip" %}
+sample obstacles
+{% endfile %}

+Extract the contents of the above zip files at: _**\~/ros2ws/nxp\_gazebo/models**_.

 ## Sample World

 To add obstacles into the simulation environment, navigate to _**\~/ros2ws/src/sim\_gazebo\_bringup/config**_ in the software stack and open the _**gen\_params.json**_ file.